 So I WILL glamp, but if you point me in the direction of a “glamping hut” or the nearest Marriott, the choice is clear (and it’s not the hut).

-But when The Quiet Site got in touch and wanted to know if I would be interested in trying out their Hobbit Holes, well, I was intrigued.
+But when The Quiet Site got in touch and wanted to know if I would be interested in trying out their Glamping Burrows, well, I was intrigued.

-A Hobbit Hole is a hybrid between a glamping hut and a holiday home.
+A Glamping Burrow is a hybrid between a glamping hut and a holiday home.

 There’s no needing to sleep on the floor, no being freezing in the middle of the night exposed to the elements, and no needing to walk through a pitch black camping site to go to the bathroom.